updatecli/website/content/en/blog/2024/01/updatecli_cdevents.md

 ## What's next?

-In this post, I covered the CD events we mainly use with Updatecli but they are many more.
+In this post, I covered the CD events I mainly use with Updatecli but they are many more.
 There is an incubated project at the Continuous Delivery Foundation that maintain a common specification for continuous delivery events, available at https://cdevents.dev/

 ## Design Pipeline